-(Unfortunately, many people who consider themselves Christians have chased people away from Christ because they have required adherence to moral laws that Scripture does not delineate.
+Side point: Unfortunately, many people who consider themselves Christians have chased people away from Christ because they have required adherence to moral laws that Scripture does not delineate.
 If Christians would have just kept with Scripture and the spirit of each command in Scripture, then Christianity would not be looked upon in such a negative way now.
-Understanding the difference between, and the requirements of, the Old and New Testaments would help too.)
+Understanding the difference between, and the requirements of, the Old and New Testaments would help too.

 Ironically, I have found that some of the most religious people are atheists.
 That does not sound right, does it?
 But look again at the definition of religion above.
 Many atheists try to explain human existence and then prescribe expected actions.
 Do not believe me?
 Try discussing purpose and then morality with the next self-described atheist you meet.
 What you will most likely find is the atheist insisting purpose to life and prescribing certain moral actions that must be followed.
 If these moral actions are not followed, then there will be actions taken to both stop people from their wrongful acts and to correct them so that they will conform to the prescribed moral guidelines.
 Read that last sentence again. … Go ahead re-read it. … Do you know what goes through my mind when I read that sentence?
 How religious of them.